pwwang/pipen/docs/defining.md

 ```
 You can also use a callback in `pCombine.input` to modify the channel, see [here][13], which is recommended.
 Because `p.callback` will change the original output channel of `pSingle`, but the `input` callback will keep the output channel intact.
 However, `p.callback` can not only change the output channel, but also change other properties of current process or even set the properties of coming processes.

-# Use callfront to modify the process `pXXX.callfront`
+# Use callfront to modify the process
 One possible scenario is that, value in  `pXXX.args` depends on the other process.
 For example:
 ```python